likhithIonic/Starter_app_part-5/README.md

 ![Appflow](images/img5_7.png)<br><br>

-Now, let's try modifying the build script in your package.json file to build for prodcution only when certain environment is passed.
+Now, let's try modifying the build script in your package.json file to build for production only when a certain environment is passed.

 ```
 // customize the build script in the package.json